joshua-cooper/config-ng/README.md

 - [ ] Fix c-n, c-p with 1 (or any?) match when using `fuzzy` completeopt.
 Currently the first is skipped.
 - [ ] `set formatoptions` (add `n` and `/`)
 - [ ] Highlight indentation using the wrong whitespace (e.g. tabs when `expandtab = true`)
-- [ ] Make sensitive module compatible with macos/bsd/etc.
+- [x] Make sensitive module compatible with macos/bsd/etc.
 - [ ] Support `vertical` `horizontal` and `tab` for rust-analyzer codelens runner
+- [ ] variable to prevent lsp auto start
+- [ ] variable to prevent lsp auto format
+- [ ] make vim global lsp work in .nvim.lua files

 #### Blocked